RayhanHamada/BACOT-Programming-Language/README.md

-# BACOT Programming Language
+# BAKOT Programming Language

-Bahasa Anak Computer :v
+Bahasa Anak Komputer :v
 a simple programming language that i working on.